 On March 12 1942, Robert Bosch passed away.
 Robert Bosch was a German industrialist, engineer and inventor, and founder of Robert Bosch GmbH.

-Robert Bosch was born on September 23, 1861 near the city of Ulm, Germany.
-His father is believed to have been a well educated man and also supported the education of his children.
+Robert Bosch was born among twelve siblings on September 23, 1861 near the city of Ulm, Germany.
+His parents Servatius (1816-1880) and Marie Margarethe Bosch, née Dölle (1818-1898) belonged to the regional peasant upper class.
+His father was the innkeeper of the Gasthaus Krone and a Freemason.
+He was well educated beyond his own class and attached particular importance to the good education of his children.
 From 1869 to 1876, Bosch attended a secondary-technical school in Ulm, and later took an apprenticeship as a precision mechanic.
-After completing his education, Bosch spent about 7 years working for a number of companies in Germany, the UK, and also the United States.
+After completing his education, Bosch served as a one-year volunteer at the Württemberg Pioneer Battalion No. 13 in Ulm, which he completed as a non-commissioned officer and officer aspirant.
+However, he did not then take up the officer’s career path promised by his superiors.
+The subsequent 7 years he spent working for a number of companies in Germany, the UK, and also the United States.

 Next to Bosch’s business advances, he also became well known as one of the first industrialists in Germany to introduce the eight-hour work day as well as social benefits for his workers.
 This earned him the nickname “The Red Bosch“.
 Further exemplary social benefits for the employees followed, e. g. fair pay.
 In 1940 he handed over a hospital in Stuttgart, which he had donated, to his destiny.
 He further was known to donate large amounts of money earned during World War I to charity.
 Bosch became a member of several economic committees as a liberal businessman and devoted much of his time to support the reconciliation between Germany and France.
 He hoped this reconciliation would bring about lasting peace in Europe and lead to the creation of a European economic area..
 Unfortunately, his peacemaking attempts came to an end with the nazi regime.
 The Bosch company then accepted armaments contracts and employed forced laborers during the war.